Goma: Geography

 Goma is the largest and capital city of the North Kivu Province in eastern Democratic Republic of the Congo.

 To Goma's north lies Nyiragongo Territory, the Republic of Rwanda to the east, Lake Kivu to the south, and Masisi Territory to the west.
 Goma is strategically located on the Goma plain, which is composed of volcanic lavas and gradual slopes gently towards Lake Kivu.

-The plain is also bordered by the Virunga Mountains to the west, which comprises prominent peaks such as Nyamuragira, Mount Nyiragongo, Mount Mikeno, Mount Bisoke, Mount Gahinga, Mount Karisimbi and Mount Sabyinyo.
+The plain is bordered by the Virunga Mountains to the west, which comprises prominent peaks such as Nyamuragira, Mount Nyiragongo, Mount Mikeno, Mount Bisoke, Mount Gahinga, Mount Karisimbi and Mount Sabyinyo.
 Elevations in the northern part of the plain range from 1640 to 2000 m, with the volcanic fields of Nyamuragira and Nyiragongo exhibiting continuous carbon dioxide degassing.
 Nyiragongo, in particular, has been active since the early 1900s, featuring an active lava lake and periodic eruptions, including notable events in 1977, 2002, and 2021.

 The predominant terrain of Goma is volcanic, with only a small portion consisting of slightly sandy soil.
 The surface is covered with basalt flows, creating a skeletal soil profile.
 Hills such as Mount Goma, Mount Ndosho, Mount Mugunga, and Mount Busara punctuate the landscape, although some areas are relatively flat.
 Mount Goma, an extinct volcano, lies at the public port of Goma.
 This hill was formed during ancient volcanic eruptions and marks the southeastern limit of the plain.